-This session will demonstrate the evidence of the close ties between trails and health.
-Mary Joan Pugh and Sam Varner will demonstrate how they’ve put this evidence into action and created a culture of walking in Randolph County.
-Mark Fenton will share his experiences creating more active and more livable cities, towns, and neighborhoods.
+The session demonstrated the evidence of the close ties between trails and health.
+Mary Joan Pugh and Sam Varner presented how they’ve put this evidence into action and created a culture of walking in Randolph County.
+Mark Fenton shared his experiences creating more active and more livable cities, towns, and neighborhoods.

 Downtown Greenway | Greensboro